The Best Books for Children under the Spectrum & Neurodiverse Kids

 There’s been a huge push in recent years to showcase our beautiful, diverse world in more prominent ways.
 And luckily, from a new addition to the Sesame Street team (who else loves Julia?!), to some fantastic new books featuring neurodiverse characters, this push has included a campaign to raise awareness about autism and neurodiversity, including efforts to foster empathy and understanding.

 I’ve been so heartened by the recent stories that have come into our lives featuring neurodiverse children!
-Help your child learn more about ASDs by reading these children's books about autism and Asperger's syndrome for kids of all ages, from preschoolers to teens.
+Help your child learn more about ASDs by reading these picture books about neurodiversity for kids of all ages, from preschoolers to teens.

 While some of these books are written specifically for children on the autism spectrum, others are aimed towards siblings and friends.